 Step 1: Read the information booklet

 Step 2: Complete the application package

 Complete the Seniors Financial Assistance application:

 - Seniors Financial Assistance application form (PDF, 354 KB)

 Optional income forms are available to help you complete your application:

 - Income estimate form (PDF, 120 KB) – the use of this form is limited to the Alberta Seniors Benefit program.
 Complete this form if you have experienced a decrease in income compared to your most recent tax return and are applying to the program for the first time, or have previously applied but have never received benefits.
-For more information, see How Your Benefit is Determined – First time exception section on the Alberta Seniors Benefit page.
+For more information on the How Your Benefit is Determined – First time exception section on the Alberta Seniors Benefit page.